HL7/fhir-ips/input/pagecontent/ipsStructure.md

 The profiles that have been defined for this implementation guide are listed <a href="profiles.html">here</a>.

-Hereafter the profiles that have been defined for each section.
+Following are the profiles that have been defined for each section.
 (R) denotes a required section (i.e. must be present in an IPS), (S) denotes a recommended section, the others are optional:
 * Medication Summary (R) [ <a href="StructureDefinition-MedicationStatement-uv-ips.html">Medication Statement (IPS)</a>; <a href="StructureDefinition-Medication-uv-ips.html">Medication (IPS)</a> ]
 * Allergies and Intolerances (R) [ <a href="StructureDefinition-AllergyIntolerance-uv-ips.html">Allergy Intolerance (IPS)</a> ]
 * Problem List (R) [ <a href="StructureDefinition-Condition-uv-ips.html">Condition (IPS)</a> ]